CLoD-GS: Continuous Level-of-Detail via 3D Gaussian Splatting: Related Work

 \textbf{LoD for 3D Gaussian Splatting.} Several works have adapted the DLoD philosophy to 3DGS by creating hierarchical representations.
 A notable example is LODGE \citep{kulhanek2025lodge}, which creates multiple, discrete sets of Gaussians by iteratively applying smoothing filters and importance-based pruning.
+Hierarchical-3DGS \citep{hierarchicalgaussians24} focuses on designing hierarchical data structures and streaming systems for massive-scale scenes.
 Similarly, Octree-GS \citep{ren2024octree} organizes the scene into an octree, assigning ``anchor Gaussians" to different levels of the hierarchy.
 While these methods provide structured control over detail, they inherit the complexities of traditional DLoD.
-They rely on rigid, explicit data structures that add algorithmic and memory overhead, and their management of discrete levels can cause popping artifacts, often requiring specialized mechanisms to ensure smooth transitions.
-In the CLoD space, \citet{milef2025learning} propose a method that achieves continuous LoD through a separate, subsequent training phase.
+They rely on rigid, explicit data structures that add algorithmic and memory overhead, and their management of discrete levels can cause popping artifacts.
+The objectives of these methods are thus different from ours.
+Consequently, our method can complement these large-scale DLoD systems by offering finer-grained, internal quality control for each loaded data chunk or level of the hierarchy.
+In the CLoD field, \citet{milef2025learning} propose a method that achieves continuous LoD through a separate, subsequent training phase.
 After an initial 3DGS model is trained, they perform an additional optimization stage where random subsets of splats are used for rendering.

 \textbf{3DGS Model Compression.} It is important to distinguish dynamic LoD techniques from static model compression.
 While LoD is a runtime optimization for performance scaling, compression is a pre-process for reducing storage and transmission costs.
 Recent work in 3DGS compression includes pruning-based methods like LightGaussian, which permanently remove redundant Gaussians from a trained model \citep{fan2023lightgaussian}, and quantization-based methods like Compact3D and CompGS, which reduce the precision of Gaussian attributes using techniques like vector quantization \citep{lee2024compact, navaneet2024compgs}.
 A sophisticated pruning approach is presented by MaskGaussian \citep{wu2024maskedgaussian}, which models each Gaussian as a probabilistic entity with a learnable ``probability of existence" to guide a more robust pruning process.
 Fundamentally, these are static compression techniques designed to produce a single, smaller model.